kilna/prompt/README.md

 Goals:

-* Pure Bash with no external dependencies and minimal subshelling
+* Pure Bash with no external dependencies
 * Extensible
-* Fast enough to not be painful in Git Bash for Windows
+* Fast enough to not be painful in Git Bash for Windows (which means minimal subshelling)
 * Pretty
 * Simple to add to a .bash_profile